What does Agatha mean?

 Agatha is a very popular first name for women (#1130 out of 4276, Top 26%) but a rare last name for both adults and children.
 (2000 U.S. Demographics)

-Shown below is a comparison of the statistics of the girl name Agatha and corresponding names.
-The only other popular varying form of Agatha listed in the Top 1000 is Aggie.
-These relations of Agatha were at the height of their popularity during the years 1880-1889 (average #660) and have become less common since, with the version Agatha becoming less fashionable.
+Which version is better?with its variant forms and related girl names.
+The only other popular varying form of Agatha listed in the Top 2000 is Aggie.
+These relations of Agatha were at the height of their popularity during the years 1900-1909 (average #693), but now, the version Agatha has fallen out of fashion.